-The form and content required by the superintendent for disclosure statements filed in relation to development property consisting of five or more strata lots contained in a strata plan that is not a bare land strata plan are set out in this Policy Statement.
+The form and content required by the superintendent for disclosure statements filed in relation to development property consisting of five or more subdivision lots are set out in this Policy Statement.
 The onus is strictly on the developer to disclose plainly all material facts, including a fact or proposal that could reasonably be expected to affect the value, price, or use of the development property or a development unit.